Getting Started on Heroku with Python

 If you’re new to Heroku, it’s recommended that you complete this tutorial using the Heroku-provided sample application.

-Clone the sample application so that you have a local version of the code.
+Clone the sample application to get a local version of the code.
 Execute these commands in your local command shell or terminal:

 $ git clone https://github.com/heroku/python-getting-started.git